 NOON CONCERT SERIES

-We are delighted to be bringing back our beloved Noon Concerts Series to the Throckmorton stage this season November 2021 to May 2022, filling our theatre with the warmth and beauty of classical music!
-Our concerts are for everyone, so please share this gift with your family, friends and neighbors and join us once again as we celebrate the transcendent power and uplifting of a community through live music.
+We are delighted to be bringing back our beloved Noon Concerts Series once again to the Throckmorton stage this season September 2022-May 2023 , filling our theatre with the warmth and beauty of classical music!
+Our concerts are for everyone, so please share this gift with your family, friends and neighbors and join us once again as we celebrate the transcendent power and uplifting of a community through live music!

 All shows start @ 12pm